LauriHursti/visions/README.md

 ```
 python py/main.py
 ```
 to process the sample inputs.
 You can get the visual outputs by adding a ``--printimages 1`` command line argument.
-An example can be found below.

 ### Command line arguments